realrate/Causing/education.md

 The model comprises just three equations (EDUC, POTEXPER, LOGWAGE).
 There are six exogenous variables (FATHERED, MOTHERED, SIBLINGS, BRKNHOME, ABILITY, AGE).
+All variables are observed, there are no latent variables.
+Our final variable of interest are the hourly wages.
 The parameter signs are based on domain knowledge and their values are set to be roughly consistent with the data.
 The model effects are used as starting values for estimation.